Skip to footer content

 What is IronXL?

 The C# .NET Excel library, IronXL, can be used to read data from and convert Microsoft Excel documents to CSV files.
 No Microsoft Office, Microsoft.Office.Interop.Excel, or Excel Interop installation is required for IronXL.
-It is a completely independent .NET Excel applications library.
+It is a completely independent .NET Excel application library that works seamlessly with Docker containers and can be deployed to AWS Lambda functions or Azure cloud services.
 Numerous spreadsheet formats can be read by it.
-IronXL is not just a static library.

 Excel spreadsheets in a .NET context may be easily generated, modified, and viewed thanks to IronXL's straightforward C# API.
-Core .NET apps, Linux, macOS, Azure, and Xamarin are all fully supported by IronXL.
+Core .NET apps, Linux environments, macOS systems, Azure, and Xamarin are all fully supported by IronXL.
+The library also integrates smoothly with Blazor applications for reading Excel files and .NET MAUI projects.
 Below is a bulleted list of IronXL's key features that set it apart from other applications for reading Excel files.

 With these features, IronXL becomes a flexible and strong library for working with Excel files, giving developers more convenience and flexibility when managing their Excel document-related tasks programmatically.
+The library provides comprehensive API reference documentation and extensive tutorials to help developers get started quickly.
 To know more about the IronXL library, refer to those documents.

 Choose "New Project" from the "File" menu once Visual Studio has launched.